-A partner event with the Philippine Consul General of New York and Maison Hugo (Modern French Brasserie)
+A partner event with Philippine Consulate General of New York

-In this year’s Filipino Restaurants Week organized by the Philippine Consulate General of New York, Womensphere and the Filipino/FilIpino-American Young Global Leaders of New York hosted a dinner at Maison Hugo, bringing together Young Global Leaders, friends, and leaders from our communities.
+In this year’s Filipino Restaurants Week organized by the Philippine Consulate General of New York, Womensphere and the Filipino and Filipino-American Young Global Leaders of New York, Ayesha Vera-Yu, Earl Valencia, and Analisa Balares co-hosted a Filipino Restaurants Week dinner event, bringing together Young Global Leaders, friends, and leaders from our communities.

 PERSPECTIVES IN STEM: INSIGHTS ON LEADERSHIP & INNOVATION from the Life & Work of Dr. Cherry Murray, Founding Dean of Harvard School of Engineering & Applied Sciences

 A joint event with the New York Academy of Sciences

 Dean, Harvard School of Engineering and Applied Sciences

 John A. and Elizabeth S. Armstrong Professor of Engineering and Applied Sciences

 FEB.
 12, 2015| In Partnership with The New York Academy of Sciences